joplin/plugin-abc-sheet-music/README.md

+> [!WARNING]
+> The ABC functionality is now part of the main application so this repository is no longer active

+* * *

 # ABC Sheet Music Plugin for Joplin

 This plugins for [Joplin](https://joplinapp.org) renders ABC notation into sheet music.
 You create a fenced block with "abc" as identifier, and the content is rendered to a sheet music: